+The use of cleaning, and/or disinfection and/or sterilisation processes to remove or reduce contamination.

+Cleaning:

-Contamination: The soiling of an object with organic matter (dirt, debris, blood, vomit, faeces, etc.) and/or microorganisms, such as bacteria and viruses Decontamination: A combination of cleaning, disinfection and sterilisation processes that removes, or reduces, contamination Cleaning: A process to remove contamination using 'fluid', usually detergent with warm water, and 'friction' - either mechanical or physical, leaving the surface or care equipment visibly clean.
-Cleaning must precede disinfection for the process to be effective.
+A process to remove contamination using 'fluid', usually detergent with warm water, and 'friction' - either mechanical or physical, leaving the surface or care equipment visibly clean.
+Cleaning must precede disinfection for the process to be effective